henrik/octopress/source/_posts/2014-11-05-array-to-proc-for-hash-access.markdown

 [ { name: "A" }, { name: "B" } ].map(&[:name])  # => [ "A", "B" ]
 ```

-I'm very happy with that syntax; it's very clear what it does.
+I'm very happy with that syntax; it's quite clear what it does.

 The implementation is minimal: